EncyclopediaRed/btcamp-87826/content/products/tent_01.md

 ---
 id: '10'
 title: The Büt Camp Emergency Shelter
-description: One tent to rule them all.
+description: One shelter to rule them all.
 price: '11.99'
 order: 1
 featured: true